inferno986return/ouya-dev-resource-backup/README.md

 # ouya-dev-resource-backup
 A selection of resources for OUYA developers from the soon-to-be-defunct ouya.tv website and other sites, in-case a hobbyist community emerges from the OUYA shutdown after June 25th 2019.
-If you think I missed something create an issue or pull request.
+If you think I missed something create an [issue](https://github.com/inferno986return/ouya-dev-resource-backup/issues) or [fork](https://github.com/inferno986return/ouya-dev-resource-backup/fork) the repository and create a pull request.

 Button prompt images are taken from https://gamedevelopment.tutsplus.com/articles/how-to-learn-ouya-gamedev--gamedev-9197 which provides a detailed, albeit outdated information about the OUYA console for developers.